Dynamic Electromagnetic Navigation: Modeling

 \section{Modeling}

-In this section, the modeling process and parameter estimation for the combined actuator-pendulum system are described.
-The modeling process consists of two distinct stages.
-First, we develop an analytical model that characterizes the dynamics of the actuator-pendulum system and its interaction with the external magnetic field.
-Subsequently, system identification experiments are conducted in order to obtain a data-driven estimation of the unknown parameters in the analytical model.
+In this section, we describe the modeling and parameter estimation processes for the combined actuator-pendulum system.
+The procedure unfolds in two stages.
+First, we develop an analytical model capturing the system’s dynamics and its interaction with the magnetic field.
+Next, we conduct system identification experiments to obtain data-driven estimates of unknown model parameters.
+Finally, we characterize the electrical dynamics to investigate the scalability of our dynamic control approach to clinical-scale eMNSs.